RACV Logo

 Day 1: Nairobi

 Jambo!
 Welcome to Kenya.
 Your adventure begins with a welcome meeting at 6 pm in Nairobi.
-If you arrive early, you can head out and explore the National Museum of Kenya, the Karen Blixen Museum or the highly recommended Bomas of Kenya, where traditional homesteads of several Kenyan tribes are displayed in an outdoor village.
-Tonight, why not ask your leader for local dinner recommendations and head out to get to know your fellow travellers.
+If you arrive early, perhaps head out and explore the National Museum of Kenya, the Karen Blixen Museum, or join a local guide on an Intrepid day tour who'll not only show you the sights but also lead you to the perfect lunch spot to try some local cuisine.
+Tonight, why not ask your leader for local dinner recommendations and head out as a group to get to know your fellow travellers.

 Day 2: Amboseli National Park